sigmoidF1: A Smooth F1 Score Surrogate Loss for Multilabel Classification: Method

 \begin{property} Dynamic Gradient: $f'(u) \gg 0 \quad \forall \; u \in [-s, s]$, where $s$ is the saturation bound. \end{property}

 Inside the saturation bounds $[-s, s]$, the derivative should be significantly higher than zero in order to facilitate stochastic gradient descent and backpropagation.
-Note that the upper and lower limits of $f(u)$ are interchangeably $[-1,1]$ or $[0,1]$ along this paper and in literature.
-The conditions above still apply by linear transformation.
+Note that the upper and lower limits of $f(u)$ are interchangeably $[-1,1]$ or $[0,1]$ in this paper and in the literature.
+The conditions above still apply after linear transformation.
 Next, we show how our formalization of an unbounded F1 surrogate would not fulfill these properties and how our proposition of a smooth bounded alternative does.